pviafore/CraftingInterpreters/challenges.md

 I like having it as an error explicitly, because I can't think of a reason why you would want to do this, as well as catching potential shadowing problems.
 If you needed to do something for some reason, it's just an extra temp declaration or rename, which should be cheap.

 3) Extend the resolver to report if a local variable is never used.

 See the code in Resolver.java.

+4) Handle environments by index based instead of map-based

+See the code in Resolver.java, Environment.java, and Interpreter.java.